 At St Wulstan’s we have a systematic approach to phonics teaching from Nursery – Year 2.

 In Reception, all children will be taught Phase 2 and 3 sounds.
-These will help to reinforce the phase 2 sounds for children who have been in our Nursery, and phase 3 will be new learning for all.
+This will help to reinforce the phase 2 sounds for children who may have started to learn them in their different Nursery settings, and phase 3 will be new learning for all.
 In Year 1, children will begin the Autumn term recapping Phase 3 before starting phase 5 phonics, where they will learn alternative pronunciations and spellings for sounds.